Steph-Blondet/Steph-Blondet.github.io/README.md

 PROJECT #1: CONNECT FOUR GAME

 For my first project at General Assembly, I had to create a Connect Four from scratch.
-I used HTML and CSS to layout the board, buttons and tokens.
+I used HTML and CSS to lay out the board, buttons and tokens.
 I used JavaScript and jQuery to make it interactive and functional.

 ------